PaulSenecal/BTS_TP_QT_Socket/README.md

 # ExoSocket

-Objective create an interface and communicate with server with socket.
+Objective create simply interface and communicate with server with socket.